Booth Tables Guide

 Restaurant booths and tables

-But with every booth comes a great booth table.
-This guide will help you find the right table based on the size and shape of your booths.
+Of course, every great booth requires the right table to complement it.
+This guide will assist you in selecting the perfect table based on the size and shape of your booths.

 What is a Booth Table?

-Before you add restaurant booths and booth tables, you need to measure your space as well as the types and sizes of various dining booths available.
-With booth sizing, you’ll notice terms like:
+Before adding restaurant booths and booth tables, it's essential to measure your space and understand the types and sizes of various dining booths available.
+When exploring booth sizing, you'll encounter terms such as:

-• Single: offer seating on one side and a flat back on the other.
+• Single: Seating on one side with a flat back on the other.

-• Double: booths in between tables with two backs and two seats.
+• Double: Booths positioned between tables, featuring two backs and two seats.

-• Split: booth seating on one side of the table and chairs on the other.
+• Split: Seating on one side of the table with chairs on the other.

-The basic definition of a booth table is simply a restaurant table that is used in conjunction with a restaurant booth.
-Often it refers to rectangular table tops that fit well with single and double booths, both regular and deuce size.
+A booth table generally refers to a restaurant table that complements a booth, often featuring a rectangular top that fits well with single and double booths, including regular and deuce sizes.

 booth tables diagram 1

-However, with ½ circle and ¾ circle booths the booth table tops usually come with one corner cut off at a 40 degrees angle to ease access to the seats and allow for a more comfortable service.
+For ½ circle and ¾ circle booths, booth table tops often have one corner cut off at a 40-degree angle for easier access to seats and a more comfortable dining experience.

 booth tables diagram 2

-Regardless of the booths used, the most popular booth table tops are either laminated or solid wood.
+Whether your booths are standard or custom shapes, the most popular choices for booth table tops are laminated or solid wood.

 Booth and Table Sizes